richard-cox/rancher-pi/2022_hack_week.md

   - Pi?
 (8GB - 64GB)
   - Pi?
 (4GB - 64GB)

-NOTE - The case has four fans in, which are noiser than expected.
-Had hoped to keep the unit centrally in my flat, however had to move it in to a cupboard.

 # Setup Pi 1 (Internal - Rancher Manager)
 - Install K3S
   - https://rancher.com/docs/k3s/latest/en/installation/install-options/ / https://rancher.com/docs/rancher/v2.6/en/installation/resources/k8s-tutorials/ha-with-external-db/